 Heat Diffusion Equation (1D)

-In one dimension, the diffusive component of the temperature conservation equation is expressed as follows, assuming only radiogenic heat sources:
+In one spatial dimension, the diffusive component of the temperature conservation equation (assuming radiogenic heat production only) is given by:

 \[\begin{equation} \rho c_p\frac{\partial T}{\partial t} = -\frac{\partial q_x}{\partial x} + Q, \end{equation}\]

-where $\rho$ is the density [kg/m³], $c_p$ is the specific heat capacity [J/kg/K], $T$ is the temperature [K], $t$ is the time [s], $q_x$ is the thermal heat flux in the $x$-direction, and $Q$ is the volumetric heat production rate [W/m³].
+where $\rho$ is the density [kg/m³], $c_p$ is the specific heat capacity [J/kg/K], $T$ is the temperature [K], $t$ is time [s], $q_x$ is the conductive heat flux in the $x$-direction [W/m²], and $Q$ is the volumetric heat production rate [W/m³], related to the mass-specific heat production $H$ via $Q = \rho H$.
 By incorporating Fourier’s law and allowing for spatially variable thermal properties, the equation becomes:

 \[\begin{equation} \rho c_p\frac{\partial T}{\partial t} = \frac{\partial}{\partial x} \left( k_x \frac{\partial T}{\partial x} \right) + Q, \end{equation}\]

 where $k_x$ is the thermal conductivity [W/m/K] in the $x$-direction.
-Assuming constant thermal properties, Equation (2) simplifies to:
+If thermal properties are assumed constant, Equation (2) simplifies to:

-Equation (3) is classified as a parabolic partial differential equation (PDE), which can be solved numerically given appropriate initial and boundary conditions.
+Equation (3) is a parabolic partial differential equation (PDE) that can be solved numerically given appropriate initial and boundary conditions.

 Discretization and Numerical Schemes

-To solve Equation (3) numerically, the spatial domain must be discretized, assigning physical parameters to their corresponding grid locations.
+To solve Equation (3) numerically, the spatial domain is discretized and physical parameters are assigned to the corresponding grid locations.

-Note: Although thermal conductivity is currently assumed to be constant, a conservative, staggered gridding approach is employed to ensure physical consistency.
-In this scheme, temperature $T$ is defined at cell centers (centroids), while heat flux $q$ is defined at cell interfaces (vertices).
+Note: Although thermal conductivity is currently assumed to be constant, a conservative, staggered-grid approach is employed to ensure physical consistency.
+In this scheme, temperature $T$ is defined at cell centers (centroids), while the heat flux $q$ is defined at cell interfaces (vertices).

 Figure 1.
 1D Discretization.
 Staggered finite difference grid for solving the 1D heat diffusion equation.
 Temperature is defined at centroids, while heat flux is defined at vertices.
 Ghost nodes are introduced to implement Dirichlet and Neumann boundary conditions.

-To solve the equation at each centroid using a finite difference (FD) discretization, one must also consider the temperature values at the adjacent points.
-The positions of these points in the FD scheme are usually defined by the numerical stencil.
-For the 1D heat diffusion equation, this is a three-point stencil, which includes a central point (the reference centroid) and points to the East and West of it.
+To evaluate the equation at each centroid using a finite difference (FD) discretization, temperature values at adjacent points must be included.
+For the 1D heat diffusion equation, a three-point stencil is used, consisting of the central point (reference centroid) and the points to the West and East.

-The indices of these points define the positions of the coefficients in the coefficient matrix for each equation in the linear system of equations.
-For a numerical three-point stencil the indices are then defined by:
+The indices of these points define the coefficient locations in the coefficient matrix for each equation in the system.
+The global indexing of the central reference point $I$ follows the convention introduced in the general solution section.
+For a three-point stencil, the indices are:

 \[\begin{equation}\begin{split} I^\textrm{W} & = I^\textrm{C} - 1,\\\ I^\textrm{C} & = I, \\\ I^\textrm{E} & = I^\textrm{C} + 1, \end{split}\end{equation}\]

-A detailed implementation of various numerical schemes to solve a linear problem is provided in the example script Heat1Ddiscretization.jl.
-This example demonstrates the application of several discretization methods for solving the 1D heat diffusion equation:
+A detailed implementation of various numerical schemes for solving a linear problem is provided in the example script Heat1Ddiscretization.jl.
+This example demonstrates several discretization methods for solving the 1D heat diffusion equation using the special-case formulation for linear problems (i.e., a single left-matrix division):

 - Explicit scheme